 Is this seasonality likely to keep working?
 Normally, edges come and go for a number of reasons.
 One of the major reasons for this to NOT work in the future is the composition of the fund (the holdings) and the growth in e-commerce.

 If you want to dig further and perhaps trade some retail seasonalities, you might want to use ETFs.
 There are some retail ETFs, for example, XRT and RTH.
 However, the tests perform worse on these two than on the Fidelity sector fund.
 The reason is the compositions and holdings.

-Do you want trading edges with code?
+Do you want trading edges (including code)?